sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 <details>
   <summary>Turn distraction into productivity</summary>

 A browser plugin which lets you select a section of a website and turn it into a notepad or a todo list or a blank canvas etc. An one-click button to toggle between the section and the notepad.
+Nowadays almost every website has sections that are distracting and begging to be turned into a productivity tool.

 </details>